ACEnglish/regioners/README.md

 Do your regions have a spacial relationship?
 Use `--circle`.
 For example, genes are typically grouped.

 Are your regions being merged by `regione_rust`?
-Yes. as of now, we're going for speed and `rust_lapper` works more quickly with merged overlaps by seek-ing.
+Yes. as of now.
 We're working on making this optional as well as implementing regioneR's `allow.overlaps=FALSE` during shuffling..

 Cites:
 - [non-random genes](https://pubmed.ncbi.nlm.nih.gov/20642358/#:~:text=Genes%20are%20nonrandomly%20distributed%20in,genes%20with%20similar%20expression%20profiles.)